ProjectEvergreen/www.greenwoodjs.dev/src/pages/docs/plugins/lit-ssr.md

 # Lit SSR

-A plugin for using [**Lit**'s SSR capabilities](https://github.com/lit/lit/tree/main/packages/labs/ssr) as a custom server-side renderer instead of Greenwood's default renderer (WCC).
-This plugin also gives the ability to statically render entire pages and layouts to output completely static sites.
-See the [plugin's README](https://github.com/ProjectEvergreen/greenwood/tree/master/packages/plugin-renderer-lit) for complete usage information, in particular the [caveats section](https://github.com/ProjectEvergreen/greenwood/tree/master/packages/plugin-renderer-lit#caveats).
+A plugin for using [**Lit**'s SSR capabilities](https://github.com/lit/lit/tree/main/packages/labs/ssr) as a custom server-side renderer _instead_ of Greenwood's default renderer (WCC), which means **_you will need to use `LitElement` as your base class in all instances where you are pre-rendering or using SSR_**.
+This plugin also gives the ability to statically generate entire pages and layouts to output completely static sites (SSG).
+See the [plugin's README](https://github.com/ProjectEvergreen/greenwood/tree/master/packages/plugin-renderer-lit) for complete usage information and additional [usage caveats](https://github.com/ProjectEvergreen/greenwood/tree/master/packages/plugin-renderer-lit#caveats).

 ## Prerequisite